-This course is an introductory undergraduate course that teaches the fundamentals of microeconomics.
+This course will focus on the fundamentals of microeconomics.
 It introduces basic microeconomic concepts and analysis, the interaction of supply and demand, theories of the firm and individual behavior, opportunity costs, positive and normative economics, tradeoffs, comparative advantage, marginal analysis, efficiency & equity, and market failure.
 The course emphasizes the invisible hand and price system, as well as the importance of incentives and resource allocations.
+(3 credits)

 Student Learning Outcomes (SLOs)